AqlaSolutions/vlads-crafting-tree/README.md

 4. You can pin or minimize a currently selected recipe to the left side of screen.

 The "R:" in crafting tree means that there are multiple recipes from which you can choose to make the parent item.
 The text after "R:" is a such recipe name.

+This is a fork of <a href="https://mods.factorio.com/mods/Coppermine/what-is-it-really-used-for">what-is-it-really-used-for</a>.
+It's not compatible with the original.